 Students performed better on a test when they had been asked questions about a topic immediately before being taught it (pre-questioning).
 Their performance on test questions was improved when the topic matched the pre-question topic and when the topic did not match the pre-question topic compared to the performance of a group of students who were not given any pre-questions.

-Teachers can minimize retrieval practice stress by starting with low-stakes quizzes and providing immediate, constructive feedback.
+Teachers can minimise retrieval practise stress by starting with low-stakes quizzes and providing immediate, constructive feedback.
 Creating a supportive environment where mistakes are viewed as learning opportunities helps students embrace the challenge.
-Gradually increasing difficulty while maintaining regular practice builds both competence and confidence.
+Gradually increasing difficulty while maintaining regular practise builds both competence and confidence.

-The top research-backed strategies are retrieval practice (50% improvement over re-reading), spaced repetition, elaborative interrogation, and avoiding music during study.
-Morning study sessions maximize retention due to higher alertness, while combining visual and verbal information enhances encoding.
+The top research-backed strategies are retrieval practise (50% improvement over re-reading), spaced repetition, elaborative interrogation, and avoiding music during study.
+Morning study sessions maximise retention due to higher alertness, while combining visual and verbal information enhances encoding.
 These techniques work best when implemented consistently across all subjects with proper teacher guidance.

 Spacing: revisiting topics little and often.